askphill/intern-livecoding-em/README.md

 - Keep your code clean and use clear variable names.
 - Test the sorting and display functionality thoroughly so that the products render as expected.
+- Don't worry about completing the entire task within the time limit, focus on demonstrating your problem-solving skills and communication abilities.
+We rather see a small amount of good code than a big amount of bad code 😃
+- Please walk us through the steps you are taking and your thinking process.
+- If you are stuck or confused, do not hesitate to ask questions!

 ### 🎉🎉 Happy Coding 🎉🎉